Diversity and Inclusion

 Macon & Joan Brock Virginia Health Sciences at Old Dominion places a strong emphasis on increasing access to opportunities for development and advancement, especially for female faculty.
 Read more about our efforts in the Wonder Women edition of our Digital Magazine.

-During the last 40 years, black male enrollment in medical schools has remained virtually unchanged nationwide.
-Diversity and Inclusion wants to do something about that.
+For the past 40 years, Black male enrollment in medical schools has remained largely unchanged nationwide.

-• Partners with local high schools and undergraduate institutions to develop a "pyramid of mentoring."
+• Partner with local high schools and undergraduate institutions to provide mentorship and guidance for students interested in medical careers.

 White doctor talking with diverse patient